 Thinking about applying to UCL?
 Already applied and are aquatically inclined?
 Or maybe you’re starting this September and are keen to get involved?
 Whichever it is, welcome!

-The UCL Swim Club has been established for a few years now and at the start of every academic year we have a new intake of over 100 members.
+UCL Swimming Club has been established for a few years now and at the start of every academic year we have a new intake of over 100 members.
 This makes us quite a big society but we encourage everyone to get involved, whether you just want to paddle about for fitness or have made national finals – we cater for everyone.

 Feel free to click around to learn more about the squads, training times and membership!
 For our top squad we offer around 9 hours training per week, while our fitness squad have around 6 hours.
 Importantly, we run whole club land training and regular socials allowing us to create a social atmosphere for all.